aplteam/CompareFiles/README.md

 ## Three-file comparisons

 Some utilities offer a three-file comparison.
 This is not supported by `CompareFiles`.
-The reason is that this comes with distinct features/parameters that make it very hard to unify them under a single umbrella, not only in terms of implementation but also in using this feature.
+The reason is that this comes with distinct features/parameters that make it very hard to unify them under a single umbrella, not only in terms of implementation but also in terms of using this feature.

 ## Examples